course-dprep/Rated-by-the-Lens/README.md

 ---
-output:
-  pdf_document: default
-  html_document: default
----

 # The Impact of Photos on Restaurant Ratings: Evidence from Yelp
 This project aims to empirically investigate the relationship between the number of photos attached on Yelp and the restaurant’s average rating, as well as the extent to which the type of photo (food & drink, environment, menu) moderates this relationship.
 The purpose of this study is to provide practical insights for managers and restaurant owners on how photos in reviews may enhance ratings, certainty and increase potential visitors.
 To address this, a multiple linear regression model is applied with data obtained from Yelp open dataset.

 ## Motivation
 The influence of online reviews and electronic word of mouth (eWOM) on consumer perceptions and decision-making is evident in today’s digital society (Wang et al., 2021).
 As such, this phenomenon has been widely researched in marketing.

-The influence of reviews is especially pronounced in the case of “experience goods,” such as restaurant services, which are perceived as riskier to evaluate before purchase (Weisskopf, 2018).
+The influence of reviews is especially pronounced in the case of “experience goods".
+For example, restaurant services are perceived as riskier to evaluate before purchase (Weisskopf, 2018).
 Previous findings suggest that by reading restaurant reviews, customers are able to reduce this perceived risk (Parikh et al., 2014).
 Further supporting this claim, Luca (2016, p.3) demonstrates that  “a one-star increase in Yelp rating leads to a 5–9 percent increase in revenue”.

-Increasingly, pictures have become a common addition to online reviews (Li et al., 2021).
-However, while text-based reviews have been extensively studied, the association between the number of photos and a restaurant’s average rating remains underexplored.
-Current literature is limited with regard to how different types of photos (food, environment, or menu) might impact this relationship.
+Photos have become a key component of online reviews as they add a visual element that allows users to better communicate their opinions (Li et al., 2021).
+However, while text-based reviews have been extensively studied, the association between the number of photos included in reviews and a restaurant’s average rating remains underexplored.
+Additionally, current literature is limited with regard to how different types of photos may impact this relationship.
 To address this gap in the literature, the following research question has been formulated:

-**“To what extent does the number of photos associated with a restaurant on Yelp impact its average rating, and how does the type of photo(food, environment, menu) moderate this relationship?”**
+**"How does the total number of photos included in Yelp reviews influence a restaurant’s average rating, and to what extent does the type of photo (food, environment, menu) moderate this relationship?"**

 ## Managerial Relevance